History of Poland (1945–1989): Border and population shifts

 Before World War II, a third of Poland's population was composed of ethnic minorities.
-Poland had about 35 million inhabitants in 1939, but fewer than 24 million in 1946, within the respective borders.
-Of the remaining population over three million were ethnic minorities, such as Germans, Ukrainians and Jews, most of whom would soon leave Poland.
-Poland suffered the heaviest proportionate human losses during World War II, amounting to 16–17 percent of its population.
-It is estimated that up to 6 million Polish citizens died from war-related causes between 1939 and 1945.
-The approximate figure includes 3 million Jewish-Polish victims as part of the above total.
-The number of ethnically Polish victims was perhaps 2 million.
+Poland had about 35 million inhabitants in 1939, but fewer than 24 million within its borders in 1946.
+Of the remaining population, over three million were ethnic minorities such as Germans, Ukrainians and Jews, most of whom soon left Poland.
+Poland suffered the heaviest proportionate human losses in World War II, some 16–17 percent of its population.
+Estimated deaths of Polish citizens from war-related causes between 1939 and 1945 range up to 6 million.
+This approximate figure includes 3 million Polish Jews victims.
+Ethnically Polish victims numbered perhaps 2 million.

-The historical minorities in Poland were most significantly affected, whereas Poland's multiethnic diversity reflected in prior national censuses was all but gone within several years after the war.
+Historical minorities in Poland were most significantly affected, and Poland's multiethnic diversity, reflected in prior national censuses was all but gone within a few years after the war.
 The Polish educated class suffered greatly.
-A large proportion of the country's pre-war social and political elite perished or were dispersed.
+Many of the country's pre-war social and political elite perished or were dispersed.

-The implementation of the immense task of reconstructing the country was accompanied by the struggle of the new government to acquire centralized authority, further complicated by the mistrust a considerable part of society held for the new regime and by disputes over Poland's postwar borders, which were not firmly established until mid-1945.
-The Soviet forces present at that time engaged in plunder of the former eastern territories of Germany which were being transferred to Poland, stripping them of valuable industrial equipment, infrastructure and factories and sending them to the Soviet Union.
+The reconstruction of Poland was accompanied by the struggle of the new government for centralized authority, further complicated by widespread mistrust of the new regime and disputes over Poland's postwar borders, not firmly established until mid-1945.
+Soviet forces plundered of the former eastern territories of Germany transferred to Poland, stripping them of valuable industrial equipment, infrastructure and factories, assets they set to Russia.